Graduate UD Anti-Racism Initiative (UDARI) Summer Scholars

 The UDARI Graduate Summer Scholars program provides highly motivated graduate students the opportunity to immerse themselves in a research or creative project based on race, anti-racism, or racial justice.
 The project should have a community engagement component or outcome.

-Scholars spend 10 weeks during the summer in full-time pursuit of their research or creative projects.
+Scholars spend 10 weeks (20-25 hours/week) during the summer in pursuit of their research or creative projects.

 Graduate students can use it for original research on their MA thesis or dissertation projects on race, anti-racism, or racial justice.